naolselemon/React-Quiz-App/README.md

    npm start
    ```

-### Screenshot of the start Screen of the application
+### Screenshot of the start screen of the application

 ![Screenshot of the start screen of the application](screenshots/startScreen.png)

+### Screenshot of the question screen of the application

 ![Screenshot of the question screen of the application](screenshots/questionScreen.png)

+### Screenshot of the score screen of the application

 ![Screenshot of the score screen of the application](screenshots/scoreScreen.png)

 ### Notes